Peer learning: Criticism

 learning outcomes based on the tools used."
 However, the variables at work are not well understood, and are the subject of ongoing research.
 Within a formal education setting, a 1994 study found that students were more responsive to feedback from a teacher than they were to peer feedback.
 However, another later study showed that training in assessment techniques had a positive impact on individual student performance.

 A classic study on motivation in peer tutoring showed that "reward is no motivator."
 Although other more recent work has shown that non-monetary rewards or acknowledgement can make a difference in performance (for certain populations of peer producers), the exact motivations for going out of the way to teach or tutor someone else are not clearly understood.
 As mentioned above, learning is often just part of solving a problem, so "peer learning" and "peer teaching" would tend to happen informally when people solve problems in groups.

 In practice

 Research

 Research on peer learning may involve participant observation, and may itself be peer produced.
 Some of this research falls under the broader umbrella of Scholarship of Teaching and Learning.
 Computer-supported collaborative learning is one obvious context in which to study peer learning, since in such settings "learning is observably and accountably embedded in collaborative activity."
+Research has shown that peer collaboration in nursing simulations not only fosters a deeper understanding of clinical concepts but also improves students' ability to navigate complex decision-making scenarios, aligning with the principles of constructivist learning where knowledge is co-created through experiential peer interactions.
 However, peer learning can play a role in settings where traditional conceptions of both "teaching" and "learning" do not apply, for instance, in academic peer review, in organizational learning, in development work, and in public health programmes.
 Research in these areas may fall within the area of organization science, science, technology and society (STS) or other fields.